-Nucleus found that 53 percent of organisations reported that they take a platform approach to their SCM technology ecosystem, compared to 27 percent of organisations that take a point solution approach and 20 percent that take a manual approach.
-When prioritising a platform approach, data flows seamlessly from an ERP solution to supply chain planning, transport management, and warehouse management systems - giving organisations the comprehensive visibility essential for diving into digital operations.
-A majority of organisations surveyed leverage their ERP solution for SCM because centralisation allows for the correlation of financial data with warehouse inventory levels; this enables better optimisation of inventory distribution and more accurate transport planning.
+Nucleus found that 53 percent of organizations reported that they take a platform approach to their SCM technology ecosystem, as compared to 27 percent of organizations that take a point solution approach and 20 percent that take a manual approach.
+When prioritizing a platform approach, data flows seamlessly from an ERP solution to supply chain planning, transportation management, and warehouse management systems-affording organizations the comprehensive visibility essential for diving into digital operations.
+A majority of organizations surveyed leverage their ERP solution for SCM because centralization allows for the correlation of financial data with warehouse inventory levels; this enables better optimization of inventory distribution and more accurate transportation planning.
 In contrast, using isolated point solutions often leads to a fragmented view, where data reliability is compromised, reducing the ability to make quick, effective decisions.

-Consequently, over one-third of surveyed organisations use a unified system that merges ERP and SCM capabilities.
+Consequently, over one-third of surveyed organizations leverage a unified system that merges ERP and SCM capabilities.
 By using a unified system that merges ERP and SCM capabilities, businesses can achieve a bigger picture view, enabling more rapid, data-driven choices.